alcantarar/dryft/documentation/JOSS_submission/paper.md

 ---

 # Background
-GRFs are the force exerted by the body on the ground during activities like walking and running.
+Ground reaction forces (GRFs) are the force exerted by the body on the ground during activities like walking and running.
 GRFs are clinically relevant and commonly measured in biomechanics.
 To collect GRFs more easily, researchers use force plates and treadmills instrumented with force transducers.
 Instrumented treadmills are special though, because they allow for the measurement of GRFs over long periods of time.